Tuesday, June 16, 2026

 of day, there were a few tourists, since

-it was the time of day that most would
+it was a time when most locals would

 be working in offices in the Financial